99cloud/fastasync/README.rst

 This works with any blocking Python library that can work with gevent.

-Using gevent requires you to install the ``aiogevent`` module, and you can install this as a bundle with Mode:
+Using gevent requires you to install the ``aiogevent`` module, and you can install this as a bundle with FastAsync:

 .. sourcecode:: console

-    $ pip install -U mode[gevent]
+    $ pip install -U fastasync[gevent]

 Then to actually use gevent as the event loop you have to execute the following in your entrypoint module (usually where you start the worker), before any other third party libraries are imported::

     #!/usr/bin/env python3
-    import mode.loop
+    import fastasync.loop
-    mode.loop.use('gevent')
+    fastasync.loop.use('gevent')
     # execute program

 REMEMBER: This must be located at the very top of the module,